 If you can't even see "Ports"; then for some reason, your computer isn't even recognizing that a device is plugged into it.
 Test your computer by plugging other USB devices into that port.
 Possibly your Arduino fails at life; try it with other computers.

 This is what you should see when you open Device Manager:

 If you don't see an Arduino device listed under Ports; then you are probably seeing an "Unknown Device".
 Check to make sure that "Unknown Device" is indeed, the Arduino by plugging and unplugging the board from the computer.
 "Unknown Device" should appear and reappear.
 Assuming this is the case, you will need to install the drivers manually for your Arduino.
 Windows XP, Vista and 7 users may continue with the guide; if you are a Windows8 user, then please make reference to the comment left by finnigan16 below.

 Right click on that "Unknown Device" and select "Properties".
-Click on the "Driver" Tab (Picture 2; Note: In my Picture 2, I already have the driver set, hence why my window reads "Arduino UNO R3 (COM4) Properties", when yours will probably read "Unknown Device Properties").
+Click on the "Driver" Tab.
+Below, you can see I already have the driver set, hence why my window reads "Arduino UNO R3 (COM4) Properties", when yours will probably read "Unknown Device Properties".

 Select to "Update Driver..." and then choose to select the folder containing the driver on your computer.
-Conveniently, you already have the drivers for the Arduino on your computer when you installed the Arduino IDE.
-Navigate to within the Arduino files (where your .exe is; it'll probably be in your Downloads if you didn't move it.
-In the third picture, you can see my pathway to the drivers folder) to the "drivers" folder and choose the folder.
+Conveniently, you already have the drivers for the Arduino on your computer when you downloaded the Arduino IDE.
+Navigate to the Arduino folder you downloaded that contains the Arduino IDE.
+In that folder, go to the "drivers" folder and choose the "drivers" folder itself (see the picture below for the path).
 The computer should automatically choose to install one of the drivers within the folder you selected.
 Simply proceed with the installation and that should fix the problem.

 Make sure the Serial Port is then selected correctly!